There are challenges to starting a nursing career, but there are also many solutions that can help you move forward.

-Here are 3 of the biggest challenges many prospective nursing students face when considering a career in nursing, and how you can get past them.
+Here are three of the biggest challenges many prospective nursing students face when considering a career in nursing and how you can get past them.

 Nurses lead busy lives, and their careers can often become a central part of them.
 When you’re researching how to become a nurse, you need to think about ways to balance it with the rest of your life.

 Here’s a solution: Talk to your partner or family about ways you can work around each other’s schedules, and consider possible alternative schedules.